English wheel: Finishing

 The final panel fabrication process, after achieving the correct surface contour, is some kind of edge treatment, such as flanging (sheet metal) or wire edging.
 This finishes and strengthens the edge.
 Typically, there is too much or too little metal in the flange, which pulls the panel out of shape after the flange is turned—so it must be stretched or shrunk to correct the surface shape.
 This is most easily done using Eckold shrinking and stretching, but can be done using heat shrinking or cold shrinking, by tucking and beating the tucked metal into itself, or by using a cold shrinking hammer and dolly.
 Stretching or shrinking the flange requires a correct profile hammer and dolly.
 The hammer and dolly must match the desired flange shape at the point of contact through the flange, (known as ringing the dolly) with the hammer.
 A lot of shrinking or stretching work hardens the flange and can cause cracks and tears.
 While these can be welded, it is much better to anneal the metal before this happens to restore its workability.

 An English wheel is a better tool for a skilled craftsman for low-crown applications than manually hammering.
 Planishing manually using dollies and slapper files or planishing hammer, after hammer forming is very labour-intensive.
 Using a pear shaped mallet and sandbag to stretch the sheet metal (sinking), or by raising on a stake, speeds up the fabrication of higher crown sections.
 (A stake is a dolly, that can be much larger than hand held dollys, typically with a tapering square cross section casting underneath it.
 This is to mount it in a bench vice or a matching female hole in a beak anvil as used by blacksmiths and farriers.)
 A pneumatic hammer or power hammer is faster still.
 The English wheel is very effective when used for planishing (for which it was originally patented in England) to a smooth final finish after these processes.

+Modern revival and contributions

+In the 21st century, the use of the English wheel has experienced a revival driven by custom fabricators, hot rod builders, and specialty metalworking instructors.
+Among these figures is American coachbuilder and metal shaping instructor Adrian Casados.
+Casados has contributed to the modernization of the craft through both instructional literature and tool development.
+In 2020, he published A Beginners Guide to the English Wheel, an instructional manual covering machine setup, tracking, maintenance, and core metal-shaping methodologies.

+To address the demand for heavy-duty fabrication equipment, Casados partnered with industrial equipment manufacturer Woodward Fab to develop a signature line of professional English wheels.
+Designed for large-scale coachbuilding and automotive restoration, these machines feature an extended 44-inch throat depth and rigid frames capable of shaping up to 16-gauge (1/16-inch) mild steel.